MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

                                 <ul>
                                     <li>Enter the installation directory of Apache Tomcat.</li>
                                     <li>Enter the port that is used for the JMX communication with RMI.
 By default, the value is 8686.
 The Server Configuration Tool modifies the <b>tomcat_install_dir/bin/setenv.bat</b> or <b>tomcat_install_dir/bin/setenv.sh</b> file to open this port.
 If you want to open the port manually, or have already some code that opens the port in <b>setenv.bat</b> or <b>setenv.sh</b>, do not use the tool.
 Install with Ant tasks instead.
 An option to open the RMI port manually is provided for an installation with Ant tasks.</li>
                                     <li>Create a default user to log in the console.
 This user is also created in the <b>tomcat-users.xml</b> configuration file.
 For a production installation, you might want to clear the Create a default user option and to configure the user access after the installation.
-For more information, see <a href="">Configuring user authentication for MobileFirst Server administration</a>.</li>
+For more information, see <a href="../#configuring-user-authentication-for-mobilefirst-server-administration">Configuring user authentication for MobileFirst Server administration</a>.</li>
                                 </ul>
                             </li>
                         </ul>